 We've sold over 3 million tickets in six years and looking back at our data, we've learnt that about 66 - 70% of all tickets sold have been bought by shoppers who identify as female.
 It's a well-known fact that women are visual creatures, so make sure everything is colourful and eye-catching.

 If you're running a smaller event we suggest using stock photos.
-Stock photo libraries are cheaper than you think (even sometimes free).
+Stock photo libraries are cheaper than you think (and sometimes even free - which is the cheapest you can get).

 Here are a few great stock image libraries:

-Is there a well-known artist, speaker or personality?
+Is there a well-known artist, speaker, influencer or personality?
 Leverage their involvement by including their image in your event imagery.
 They have pull-power.

-If this is a follow-up from an event you’ve hosted before, what feedback did you receive and are you applying it?
+If this is a follow-up from an event you’ve hosted before, what feedback did you receive?
+Are you applying it?
 Are you communicating how this is even better than the one before?
+Read our guide about what to do after an event here.

 For example: will your event have lots of parents with little kids?
 Then tell them about the play area or babysitting service.